 Seniors who choose deferred annuities (those with distributions beginning at a later date) can opt to convert these into immediate annuities, which shortens time before receiving payments.
-If an annuitant has a nice buffer of years before retiring, they use that time to their deferred annuity untouched.
-This lets the principal money to build interest.
+If an annuitant has a nice buffer of years before retiring, they use that time to leave their deferred annuity untouched.
+This lets the principal earn interest.

 A senior without a pension can turn to annuities as an alternative source of steady income.
 You won’t risk the investment plummeting in value or owing exorbitant tax fees.

 For those with an employer-sponsored retirement plan, qualified annuities are an option.
 With one specific type – a qualified longevity annuity – you can delay payments until late into retirement.
 Also, you don’t have to include annuity funds as part of your required minimum distribution, which may reduce your taxes.
 These annuities guarantee that payments will last your entire lifetime.

 Use Annuities to Delay Social Security Income

 By purchasing an immediate annuity or annuitizing (beginning to accept distributions) a deferred annuity, you can get access to your annuity money immediately.
 This lets you transition seamlessly from a lifestyle in which you earned bi-weekly paychecks.

 If you have enough money set aside, you can also delay when you start getting your Social Security payments – thus allowing them to be larger when you do elect to receive them.
 By law, you can increase your benefit amount by waiting until you are 70 years old to start collecting Social Security.

 Preparing for Medical Expenses with an Annuity